Ami Suzuki: 2005–2006: Around the World

 On 1 January 2005, Suzuki's website under the Avex label was opened.
-Her first song under her new label, "Hopeful", was released digitally on February 9, and on March 25 her first physical single, titled "Delightful", was released.
-Her second single under the Avex label, "Eventful", was released on May 25.
-"Negaigoto", was later released on August 17; its b-side, "Times", was used as the theme of a TV commercial for N's Street Online Shopping.
+Her first song under her new label, "Hopeful", was released digitally on 9 February, and on 25 March her first physical single, titled "Delightful", was released.
+Her second single under the Avex label, "Eventful", was released on 25 May.
+"Negaigoto", was later released on 17 August; its b-side, "Times", was used as the theme of a TV commercial for N's Street Online Shopping.
 During August, her new official Mobile Fan Club Ami Sapuri was opened, and Suzuki announced that a live tour would start in the following months.
 That summer, the singer also participated in A-Nation for the first time.

-Suzuki released her first studio album in five years, Around the World, on October 12 2005.
+Suzuki released her first studio album in five years, Around the World, on 12 October 2005.
 In November, celebrating the Japanese 55th Anniversary of Snoopy, Suzuki released a single titled "Happiness is...", which was sold exclusively at the Snoopy Life Design Happiness is the 55th Anniversary event held in Tokyo.
-On December 7, Suzuki released her fifth Avex single, "Little Crystal".
-On December 31, Suzuki was awarded with the Gold Prize for Best New Artist at the 47th Japan Record Awards.
+On 7 December, Suzuki released her fifth Avex single, "Little Crystal".
+On 31 December, Suzuki was awarded with the Gold Prize for Best New Artist at the 47th Japan Record Awards.

-On February 8 2006, Suzuki released her sixth Avex single, "Fantastic", which was used as third opening theme of the TV anime series Blackjack.
-On March 29, her first remix album, titled Amix World, was released.
+On 8 February 2006, Suzuki released her sixth Avex single, "Fantastic", which was used as third opening theme of the TV anime series Blackjack.
+On 29 March, her first remix album, titled Amix World, was released.
 The album included remixes made by Japanese and international producers, including Space Cowboy, Clazziquai Project, Jonathan Peters and Ferry Corsten.
-For her fifth single "Alright!", released on May 17, she distanced herself from her previous trance-influenced dance material and explored a more mainstream sound.
+For her fifth single "Alright!", released on 17 May, she distanced herself from her previous trance-influenced dance material and explored a more mainstream sound.
 Suzuki's eighth single on Avex, "Like a Love?", was released 26 July 2006.
 In October of the same year, Suzuki debuted as a movie actress in Rainbow Song, directed by Naoto Kumazawa and produced by Shunji Iwai.